TakeprofitTechnology/ReleaseNotes/Takeprofit HUB.md

 ## Version 2024.12.24.888 (24 December, 2024)
 ### Changes
 * Some cosmetic GUI changes.
+* The GUI bug is fixed: in some cases the GUI did not displayed the current maker list.

 ## Version 2024.12.17.665 (17 December, 2024)
 ### Features